Robert Sheppard (poet)

-Robert Sheppard is British poet and critic.
-He is at the forefront of the movement sometimes called "linguistically innovative poetry".
+Robert Sheppard (born 14 November 1955) is a British poet and critic.
+He is at the forefront of the movement sometimes called "linguistically innovative poetry."

 Life

 Robert Sheppard was born in 1955 and was educated at the University of East Anglia (BA; MA; PhD).
 In 1996 he moved from London to Liverpool to teach at Edge Hill University as Professor of Poetry and Poetics and Programme Leader of the MA in Creative Writing.
 In 1996, Sheppard became Emeritus Professor at Edge Hill.